-Friends of Laurelwood Arboretum (FOLA) is sponsoring the first of two Storytime programs for children on Sunday, September 13 at 2 pm at the Knippenberg Center for Education, Laurelwood Arboretum, 725 Pines Lake Drive East in Wayne.
-The title of the program is, “Why Would Anyone Cut Down a Tree.”
-The second Storytime, “Why Do Leaves Change Color,” is scheduled for Sunday, October, 11 at 2 pm.
+Friends of Laurelwood Arboretum (FOLA) is sponsoring a Storytime program for children on Sunday, October 11 at 2 pm at the Knippenberg Center for Education, Laurelwood Arboretum, 725 Pines Lake Drive East in Wayne.
+FOLA member Margaret Kerstner will read, “Why Do Leaves Change Color,” and lead some activities relating to the book.

-Stories and activities will be led by FOLA member Margaret Kerstner, who is a retired elementary school teacher and reading specialist.
+Kerstner is a retired elementary school teacher and reading specialist.
 The program is for children in grade 3 or under.
 Admission is free.
 Each child must be accompanied by an adult.
 For additional information, send an email to firstname.lastname@example.org or call 973-202-9579.

 Renowned herbalist Robin Rose Bennett will lead a hands-on Medicinal Herb Preparation Workshop in the new Educational Greenhouse at Laurelwood Arboretum on Wednesday, October 7 from 3 pm to 5 pm.
 The arboretum is located at 725 Pines Lake Road West in Wayne.
 Participants will meet in the Knippenberg Center for Education.

 Bennett is the founder of Wisewoman Healing Ways – Herbal Medicine and EarthSpirit Teachings.
 She is the author of The Gift of Healing Herbs and Healing Magic: A Green Witch Guidebook to Conscious Living.